 Getting the user to enter the target buyer type is important for a couple of reasons.
 First, when you change the type of buyer, the answers on the next steps of Value, Pain Points, and Questions could potentially change.
 But more importantly, in the scripts and emails that the software creates, we will refer to the type of buyer in many different ways:

-- Reason for the call is we help small businesses to increase efficiencies.
+- The reason for the call is we help small businesses increase efficiencies.

-- When we talk to other CFOs, they often have concerns with getting real-time reports.
+- When we talk to other CFOs, they often have concerns about getting real-time reports.